 Why You Need an Occupational Medicine Provider for Work Injuries

 A partner for the workers’ compensation process.

 Trying to manage every aspect of the workers’ compensation process can be overwhelming.
-It’s a lot less painful when you have a partner to help facilitate the injured worker’s treatment and return-to-work plan, while also driving the communication with key stakeholders.
+It’s a lot less painful when you have a partner to help facilitate the injured employee's treatment and return-to-work plan, while also driving the communication with key stakeholders.
 When your occupational medicine provider is also your partner, you can expect claims to move along efficiently with minimal hang-ups.

 Partnering with your provider will help prepare you and your workforce for work-related injuries before they even occur, so that when they do, you have a process already in place to quickly get your employee on the road to recovery.
-An occupational medicine provider will help you manage the process, facilitating communication between the employer, injured worker, payor or third-party administrator (TPA), and other stakeholders to drive the case forward.
+An occupational medicine provider will help you manage the process, facilitating communication between the employer, injured employee, payor or third-party administrator (TPA), and other stakeholders to drive the case forward.

 Experience and expertise in occupational medicine.

-A physician trained in occupational medicine can diagnose and treat work-related injuries and illnesses much more effectively.
-Physicians with an expertise in occupational medicine will familiarize themselves with the specific conditions of your workplace to create a practical, effective treatment plan that returns an injured employee to work quickly and safely.
+A clinician trained in occupational medicine can diagnose and treat work-related injuries and illnesses much more effectively.
+Clinicians with expertise in occupational medicine will familiarize themselves with the specific conditions of your workplace to create a practical, effective treatment plan that returns an injured employee to work quickly and safely.

-Occupational medicine physicians are trained to treat injured employees as industrial athletes – starting treatment promptly with an active recovery process.
-When physicians meet with patients quickly, they can educate the patient on the benefits of returning to work, preventing potential psychological roadblocks to recovery.
+Occupational medicine clinicians are trained to treat injured employees as industrial athletes – starting treatment promptly with an active recovery process.
+When clinicians meet with patients quickly, they can educate the patient on the benefits of returning to work, preventing potential psychological roadblocks to recovery.
 And the sooner the injured worker sees a doctor, the sooner they can begin treatment, and the sooner they’ll return to full function.

 A single location for all your needs.